Maand Festival 2026

 If you want to be close by, book a hotel near Mehrangarh Fort or Umaid Bhawan Road.
 Options range from budget guesthouses to luxury palaces like Umaid Bhawan Palace.

 Yes!
-Many tourists combine the festival with trips to Jaisalmer, Udaipur, Jaipur or Pushkar as October is the start of Rajasthan’s peak tourist season.
+Many tourists will combine their visit to this festival with travel to one of the following cities: Jaisalmer, Udaipur, Jaipur, or Pushkar.
+This time of year marks the beginning of Rajasthan’s tourist season.

 Leave a Comment